 How many people can say they’ve got a plan for how they’re going to retire early or how they’re going to buy their first property?

 I can’t even lie these are questions that I’ve recently been asking myself.
 Maybe it might relate to you also, but I think we’re currently living in a generation where not enough people are financially literate.
-Realistically this isn’t our faults because none of this was taught to us when in school, but we need to learn how to use our money to invest or save properly.
+Realistically this isn’t our fault because none of this was taught to us when in school.
+But we need to learn how to use our money to invest or save properly.

-Financial literacy is such a broad topic that I can literally write a dissertation on.
-But realistically neither you or I have the time for that so, I’m just going to talk about the benefits of saving correctly using two different types of ISA’s (Help To Buy ISA and Lifetime ISA).
+Financial literacy is such a broad topic that I could literally write a dissertation on.
+But neither you or I have the time for that so, I’m just going to talk about the benefits of saving correctly using two different types of ISA’s (the Help To Buy ISA and the Lifetime ISA).

-An ISA is an individual savings account that banks offer us to save our money.
+An ISA is an ‘individual savings account’ that banks offer us to save our money.
 The reasons I’m highlighting these two ISA’s is because of the benefits you get with opening them.
 I didn’t even know about these two accounts until a friend of mine introduced me to them.
-Always good to have people around you that stay educating you!
+It’s always good to have people around you that stay educating you!

-There’s a few ‘rules’ that come with this ISA.
-For the first month you open your account you can place a maximum£1,200 and then the months after it is a maximum of £200 each month.
+There are a few ‘rules’ that come with this ISA.
+For the first month you open your account you can place a maximum £1,200 and then the months after it is a maximum of £200 each month.
 To qualify for the government bonus, the property must be capped at £250,000 or £450,000 if purchasing a house in London.
-You must also be a first-timehome buyer to be eligible for the bonus and can only claim the bonus if buying a house.
+You must also be a first-time home buyer to be eligible for the bonus and can only claim the bonus if buying a house.
 Lastly this ISA becomes unavailable from the 30th November 2019 and you can continue saving up until the 30th November 2029.
 So, if you are interested in opening this account, I would act fast.